material-motion/material-motion/specifications/runtime.md

 ![](../_assets/Abstraction.svg)

-Aside: if we zoom in to the Motion Runtime then we can see how the Plan/Fulfillment pattern is composable: Core Animation and its CABasicAnimation is simply a nested Plan/Fulfillment system.
+Let's zoom in to the Motion Runtime for a moment.
+We can see how the Plan/Fulfillment pattern is composable: Core Animation and its CABasicAnimation is simply a nested Plan/Fulfillment system.

 ![](../_assets/AbstractionDive.svg)